RiceComp215-Staff/RiceChecks/README.md

 student projects to ensure that they didn't do something sketchy.

 **RiceChecks, itself, is only tested against OpenJDK 11.
 It's unlikely to work on earlier JDK releases.**

-## Directory structure
-The `autograder` directory includes our autograder implementation (in Kotlin) and annotations (Java) as well as a pile of unit tests.
-The other top-level directories (starting with `example`) are demonstration projects.

-In any of the example projects, you can run the `autograder` task, which will in turn run time compiler, unit tests, and so forth, printing the ultimate output to the console.

 ## Annotations